 As we acclimate to fewer adults wearing masks, there are some reassuring facts for families to know.
 With warmer weather, more children will be spending time outdoors, where virus transmission is rare.
-And children are less likely to infect each other, so the number of outbreaks in schools have been low.
-Lastly, with nearly 40,000 new cases, as of May 25th, the United States saw the lowest number of weekly Covid-19 cases among children since early-October, according to the American Academy of Pediatrics.
+And children are less likely to infect each other, so the number of outbreaks in schools has been low.
+Lastly, with nearly 40,000 new cases, as of May 25th, the United States saw the lowest number of weekly Covid-19 cases among children since early October, according to the American Academy of Pediatrics.

 When will kids under 12 be able to get the vaccine?